opensource-force/osf-blog/content/posts/you_are_not_a_number/part_14/index.md

 In 1964, supreme court justice Potter Stewart wrote,

-> I shall not today attempt further to define the kinds of material I understand to be embraced within that shorthand description; and perhaps I could never succeed in intelligibly doing so.
+> I shall not today attempt further to define the kinds of material I understand to be embraced within that shorthand description [regarding what is, and is not pornography]; and perhaps I could never succeed in intelligibly doing so.
 But I know it when I see it, and the motion picture involved in this case is not that.

 The case concerns the showing of a French film, Les Amants (The Lovers), the parent's guide for this smutty offering on IMDB is the following:

-> The plot of this film revolves around a married woman's unhappiness with her marriage and her subsequent affairs with other men.One of these affairs becomes sexual within the plot of the film, and we see the couple kiss passionately while laying on a boat on a lake.
+> The plot of this film revolves around a married woman's unhappiness with her marriage and her subsequent affairs with other men.
+One of these affairs becomes sexual within the plot of the film, and we see the couple kiss passionately while laying on a boat on a lake.
 There is a subsequent scene in which the two make love.
 While the sex is not shown explicitly, we do see breast nudity and from the erotic nature of the scene it is clear that both people are enjoying their lovemaking.

 The most scandalous part of this is probably the depiction of a woman enjoying her love making.

 Now the government's standards of obscenity is one thing, and though this case was brought about due to the puritanism of Ohioans in the 1960s, I don't necessarily begrudge them setting their own standards for what is and what is not ok.
 The case was appealed to the US Supreme Court where The Constitution superceded the states' laws, and the system worked.

-Many people who dive into anonymity in online identities tout themselves as first amendment purists, letting Nazis and smut peddlers alike hang out as equals with everyone else.
+Many people who dive into anonymity in online identities tout themselves as first amendment purists, letting nazis and smut peddlers alike hang out as equals with everyone else.
 Those of you still on Twitter may have noticed this.

 I'm not of that opinion--and while we're at it, neither is the US Federal Government.